JGarru/Zero-Knowledge-Groth16/README.md

 -> groth16.ipynb: code to obtain the elliptic curve cryptographic tools and mimic the Groth16 protocol step-by-step.

+How to run: run using SageMath 10.3 kernel (Python extension) or run in Python kernel adding the following line _from sage.all import *_

 **Note: there will only be a few commits in this repository because version control was done using cloud services and jupyter.